a18ismca/VM_IoT/README.md

 #### Node-RED

-20. Access the edge device by its local IP
+20. Access the edge device by its local IP address.

+21. Create a Node-RED flow diagram according to the one below (picture is missing)

 ### Setting up the sensor with ESP8266 (pictures will come later)